Gravitoelectromagnetism (sometimes Gravitomagnetism, Gravimagnetism,

 25.

-shielding properties of composite bulk Y Ba2Cu3O7-x superconductor below 70 K
+composite bulk Y Ba2Cu3O7-x superconductor below 70 K under electro-magnetic

-under electro-magnetic field, Tampere University of Technology report MSU-chem,
+field, Tampere University of Technology report MSU-chem, January 1995.

 26.

-Acceleration Fields Around Rotating Superconductors.
-17 October 2006.
+of Gravitomagnetic and Acceleration Fields Around Rotating Superconductors.

 27.